phluid61/internet-drafts/http2-encoded-data/draft.md

 # Introduction {#intro}

-This document introduces a mechanism for applying encoding, particularly compression, to data transported between two HTTP/2 endpoints, analogous to Transfer-Encoding in HTTP/1.1 {{RFC7230}}.
+This document introduces a mechanism for applying encoding, particularly compression, to data transported between two endpoints in version 2 of the Hypertext Transfer Protocol (HTTP/2), analogous to Transfer-Encoding in HTTP/1.1 {{RFC7230}}.

 ## Notational Conventions